psalm/psalm.dev/assets/articles/easier-to-diagnose-mixed-issues.md

 ```

 Hopefully this will encourage developers to chose the robust fix over the quick one, and also increase the usage of Psalm’s strictest level.

+You can play with an interactive version here: https://psalm.dev/r/0b04c7c569